krisxoofoo/Pagemap-ImageWall-Retina/README.md

 ************************

 ### ABOUT
-Pagemap ImageWall Retina is a web gallery script, free for private and commercial use, originally developed by Pagemap Premium Portfolios in Germany, and adapted for mobile devices (& retina screen) by Kris
+Pagemap ImageWall Retina is a web gallery script, free for private and commercial use, originally developed by Nico Wenig for Pagemap Premium Portfolios in Germany, and adapted for mobile devices (& retina screen) by Kris

 Demo kris : http://test.xoofoo.org/pagemapretina/